JGL/CCIDiploma-AutumnWinter2019/README.md

 - Sprint and Crazy Eights
 - Paper prototyping
 - Feedback.
-- Afternoon - more paper prototyping

-## Week 7 (week 45 of 52, commencing Monday 4th November 2019) - Split point - moving to Mondays for Unit 1, Tuesdays for Unit 3
+## Week 7 (week 45 of 52, commencing Monday 4th November 2019) - Split point - moving to project work on Mondays and physical computing on Tuesdays

 - Group meditation.
 - Questions?
 - Introduction to [C++](https://en.m.wikipedia.org/wiki/C++), via [openFrameworks](https://openframeworks.cc/), show red c++ book, show oF book, might be a bit out of date, but we are going to update it for the community
 - We could build a network of [environmental sensors](https://shop.pimoroni.com/products/enviro-plus)
-- <https://twitter.com/RebeccaFiebrink/status/1159424339063791618> - project speed dating, match everyone up with someone else, ready for mock presentation on week 9.
+- <https://twitter.com/RebeccaFiebrink/status/1159424339063791618> - project speed dating, match everyone up with someone else, ready for practise presentation on weeks 8 and 10.
 - Feedback, how was this week?
 What worked?
 What didn't?
 - [Homework Assignment](https://github.com/JGL/CCIDiploma-AutumnWinter2019/wiki/Week-7-Homework)

 ## Week 8 (week 46 of 52, commencing Monday 11th November 2019) - TBC

 - Group meditation.
-- Emotion/Creative Computing practice with Dr Charlotte Webb and BSc students.
 - Questions?
+- Practice project presentation.
 - Feedback, how was this week?
 What worked?
 What didn't?
 - [Homework Assignment](https://github.com/JGL/CCIDiploma-AutumnWinter2019/wiki/Week-8-Homework)